Linguista/FreeLing-es_CL/FreeLing/data/es/es-cl/README.txt

 - The 6th column tags are now 3-lower-case-letter POS sub-tags.

-If you use the CL.tanc.Vos-V, CL.vaux.Vos-V and CL.verb.Vos-V dictionary files (in which voseo verb POS tags and the "vos" pronount tag have a final "V"), then you have two options:
+If you use the CL.tanc.Vos-V, CL.vaux.Vos-V and CL.verb.Vos-V dictionary files (in which voseo verb POS tags and the "vos" pronoun tag have a final "V"), then you have two options:

     - Use this modified tagset.dat file, which will avoid error messages when